Event description

 Cancellation Policy

 Fees are non-refundable.
-Registrants may be replaced by a colleague of the same organization, if written notification is given prior to the event.
+A colleague from the same organization may replace registrants if written notification is provided prior to the event.
 Note that CCHF does not guarantee all speakers.
 There may be substitutions due to availability or the need to make program changes.
 In the highly unlikely event of a program cancellation, CCHF will credit your company for the same value of the next event in your area.

 Register